petervandenabeele/covid19-logarithmic-trending/README.md

 * shows bending down when the growth rate slows down (which is what we all hope !)
 * on a linear veritcal axis, not easy to see that

-I am very curious (and worried also) about how the different approach the Netherlands ("herd immunity" ??) will affect these numbers and potentially overload the medical system.
+I am very curious (and worried also) about how the different approach the Netherlands ("herd immunity" ??) will affect these numbers.

+An UPDATE since 2020-03-25 is that for BELGIUM, I now also show the _total number of admitted_ people in hospital.
+That is the _current_ number of people in hospital + the number of people _discharged_.
+Otherwise said, all people that have ever been admitted to hospital (some of them are discharged by now).

+My motivations to use the total number of admitted people in BELGIUM is:
+* to look more at the INFLUX into the hospitals as a less-biased indicator of the growth of the viral infections in the population.
+* to allow more correct comparison with NETHERLANDS ; in the Netherlands, the number that is reported is: "Het totaal aantal gemelde patiënten opgenomen (geweest) in het ziekenhuis: NNNN"

 ## CAVEAT: About the *trendline*